NickZward/Udemy-Projects/README.md

 # Udemy-Projects
 This repository contains excercises from the Udemy course 'Python for Data Science and Machine Learning Bootcamp'.
 This comprehensive course taught me how to use the power of Python to analyze data and create beautiful visualizations.
-Here a a few of the topics of what I learned:
+Here are a few of the topics of what I learned:

 - Programming with Python
 - NumPy with Python